drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 ## Writing some basic Python code

-Go back to our Jupyter notebook server (in your browser).
+Go back to the Jupyter notebook server (in your browser).
 Use the interface to navigate to the `cfm` directory and inside that the `nbs` directory and open the `introduction.ipynb` notebook.